Differentiable programming: Approaches

 The use of just-in-time compilation has emerged recently as a possible solution to overcome some of the bottlenecks of interpreted languages.
 The C++ heyoka and Python package heyoka.py make large use of this technique to offer advanced differentiable programming capabilities (also at high orders).
-A package for the Julia programming language – Zygote – works directly on Julia's intermediate representation.
+A package for the Julia programming language – Zygote.jl – works directly on Julia's intermediate representation (IR).

 A limitation of earlier approaches is that they are only able to differentiate code written in a suitable manner for the framework, limiting their interoperability with other programs.
 Newer approaches resolve this issue by constructing the graph from the language's syntax or IR, allowing arbitrary code to be differentiated.

 Applications

 Differentiable programming has been applied in areas such as combining deep learning with physics engines in robotics, solving electronic-structure problems with differentiable density functional theory, differentiable ray tracing, differentiable imaging, image processing, and probabilistic programming.

 Multidisciplinary application

 Differentiable programming is making significant strides in various fields beyond its traditional applications.
 In healthcare and life sciences, for example, it is being used for deep learning in biophysics-based modelling of molecular mechanisms, in areas such as protein structure prediction and drug discovery.
 These applications demonstrate the potential of differentiable programming in contributing to significant advancements in understanding complex biological systems and improving healthcare solutions.